yanickrochon/jquery.uix.multiselect/README.md

 * When setting the `sortable` option to `true` and not all options are grouped (ie. child of an `OPTGROUP` element), the user reordering *might* not be preserved after `refresh`.
 Thie issue shall be documented and eventually fixed (if necessary) later on.
+* Users are required to select the element, *then* reorder it in the selected list.
+This should be corrected to directly drag and drop to the user desired location, just like in the previous version of the widget.